Here’s what you’ll learn from Bunnings Warehouse's strategy study:

 Key Takeaway 5: Get To The Top & Stay There

-As any firm grows exponentially in industry, new entrants try to cash in the market potential too.
+As any firm grows exponentially in the industry, new entrants try to cash in on the market potential too.
 However, Bunnings showed that any competitor that cannot offer the same level of service, value, and experience, cannot make a dent in the market leader’s share.

 The Success Of Bunnings – A Customer-Oriented Approach

 Bunnings' growth in the Australian and New Zealand markets is truly remarkable, and it lies in its understanding of the local customer.